 To eat gluten or not to eat gluten.
-That has been the real challenge of the wellness world for the past couple of years because gluten has been designated the culprit behind gut discomfort, fertility problems, skin issues, and much more.
+That has been the real challenge of the healthy nutrition world for the past couple of years as gluten has been designated the culprit behind gut discomfort, fertility problems, skin issues, and much more.

 Of course, if you have celiac disease, you should not be eating any food that contains gluten.
 But only 1% of the population has this disease, and yet the gluten-free diet trend is gaining popularity among a wider crowd.